in28minutes/in28minutes-initiatives/The-in28Minutes-TroubleshootingGuide-And-FAQ/readme.md

 ```
    <dependency>
       <groupId>org.springframework.cloud</groupId>
-      <artifactId>spring-cloud-sleuth-zipkin</artifactId>
+      <artifactId>spring-cloud-starter-zipkin</artifactId>
     </dependency>

     <dependency>
-      <groupId>org.springframework.cloud</groupId>
+      <groupId>org.springframework.amqp</groupId>
-      <artifactId>spring-cloud-starter-bus-amqp</artifactId>
+      <artifactId>spring-rabbit</artifactId>
     </dependency>
 ```

-As soon as the amqp dependency is added, Spring Boot Auto Configuration establishes a connection to rabbit mq on the default port.
+As soon as the rabbit dependency is added, Spring Boot Auto Configuration establishes a connection to rabbit mq on the default port.

 By default, rabbitmq defaults are localhost on port 5672.
 You can customize it as well.